smyy1001/New-version-Beat-The-Brother/README.md

 Java and libGDX game engine are used in this project

-Contributers Sümeyye Acar 22103640 / Yusuf Toroman / Enes Ağırman / Mehmet Kutay Buyruk / Berin Su İyici
+Contributers Sümeyye Acar 22103640 / Yusuf Toraman / Enes Ağırman / Mehmet Kutay Buyruk / Berin Su İyici